BonnierNews/logger/README.md

 #### Tracing

 If you want to decorate logs with tracing fields for incoming requests, use the library's `middleware`, which will use Node async hooks to store and decorate all logs using the [standardized](https://www.w3.org/TR/trace-context/) `traceparent` header.

+### Configuration

+The middleware will automatically fetch the GCP project ID from the [metadata server](https://cloud.google.com/compute/docs/metadata/overview), but if it's unavailable (or if you wish to avoid the network call), you can set the `GCP_PROJECT_ID` environment variable.